pieterhop/electron-tsadf/README.md

 # In a new tab or window: run the app
 npm start
 ```
+Note: a known bug is that the select file button is unresponsive after a run or preview.
+Please restart the application with 'npm start' if this occurs.
+We're working on it.

 Note: use the provided time series file (sample_data.csv) for testing.